A Semi-Parametric Torus-to-Torus Regression Model with Geometric Loss: Application to Cyclone Data: Simulation

 where $0\leq \theta<2\pi$, $0\leq \mu<2\pi$, $\kappa>0$, and $ I_{0}(\kappa)$ is the modified Bessel function with order zero evaluated at $\kappa.$

 To evaluate the robustness of the proposed model, we examine a mixture distribution for angular error, comprising the von Mises sine model and the von Mises cosine model.
-For a mixing proportion of $0.5$, the density of the mixture distribution is given by In this case, the covariate is drawn from $f_{\text{vm}}(\theta; 0,1)$.
-The angular error is derived from the mixture distribution presented in Equation-\ref{mix_dist}, and the findings are summarized in Table-\ref{table:von_mix_model_table} for the specified parameter values $ (\phi_0, b_1, b_2, b_3, b_4, \theta_0) = (0, 3.3, 5.5, 4.7, 3.1, \pi/2)$.
-For sample sizes of 50 (small), 150 (moderate), and 500 (large), various dependency parameters ($\kappa_3=-1,0,\mbox{~and~} 1$) of the angular error are utilized to conduct 1000 iterations, yielding estimated parameter values and their empirical standard errors.
-The analysis indicates a reduction in standard error as sample sizes increase.

-We now consider a more general parameter configuration: $\phi_0 = \frac{\pi}{4} = 0.7854$, $b_1 = -3.3$, $b_2 = -5.5$, $b_3 = -4.7$, $b_4 = -3.1$, and $\theta_0 = \frac{\pi}{4} = 0.7854$.
+For a mixing proportion of $0.5$, the density of the mixture distribution is given by We now consider a more general parameter configuration: $\phi_0 = \frac{\pi}{4} = 0.7854$, $b_1 = -3.3$, $b_2 = -5.5$, $b_3 = -4.7$, $b_4 = -3.1$, and $\theta_0 = \frac{\pi}{4} = 0.7854$.
 The angular error is generated from a mixture distribution defined in Equation-\ref{mix_dist}, using an equal mixing proportion of $0.5$ for both components.
 For the von Mises sine component, the concentration parameters are set to $\kappa_1 = 4$ and $\kappa_2 = 5$, while for the von Mises cosine component, the parameters are $\rho_1 = 5$ and $\rho_2 = 6$.
-The results are summarized in Table-\ref{table:wrap_mix_model_table}, based on a total sample size of 250.
+The results are summarized in Table-\ref{table:wrap_mix_model_table}, based on a total sample size of 50 and 250.
 The covariates in this setting are drawn from the wrapped Cauchy distribution, which has the probability density function:

 where $0\leq \theta<2\pi$, $0\leq \mu<2\pi$, and $0\leq \zeta <1$.
 For the covariates, we have selected $\mu=\pi$ and a concentration parameter of $\zeta=0.2$.
 Different combinations of dependency parameters ($\kappa_3\mbox{~and~} \rho_3$) for the angular error are utilized to conduct 1000 iterations, resulting in estimated parameter values and their corresponding empirical standard errors.
 The analysis indicates that the estimates are satisfactory within this general framework.
 Other sample sizes and the combination of dependency parameters related to the angular error may also be examined; however, we omit this discussion for brevity.